galya-m/docs/docs/catalog/example.md

 ```

 ### BuyAsset
-The `BuyAsset` component will show the button `buy` in order to buy the asset if the wallet account is not a NFT1155 holder yet or the owner otherwise will show a download button to download the NFT asset
+The `BuyAsset` component will display the button `buy` in order to buy the asset if the wallet account is not a NFT1155 holder.
+Otherwise, the owner will display a download button to download the NFT asset

 ```tsx
 const BuyAsset = ({ddo}: {ddo: DDO}) => {